Kneeling first behind sage brush is the best way to catch fish

-So, one day I decided it was my time, and I trotted downstream to a huge hole in the bend of the creek, not too far from camp.
+So, one day I decided it was my time, and I trotted downstream to a huge hole in the bend of the creek, not too far from camp and within sight.
 Becoming a fisherman didn’t necessarily mean I had to cut all ties.
 I still wanted to hear the laughing and the faint voices of my parents.
 Of course, I can attempt that now.
 But not then.
 I think I thought I was far enough away to be independent.

 When I arrived at the hole, I climbed down the bank and stood just away from the water.
 My dad had taught me to sneak up, real quiet like, so as not to spook the fish.
 I stood behind a small sage brush and baited my hook.